 Poland pressured to say if it bought Israeli phone spyware

-WARSAW, Poland (AP) — The Polish government is coming under pressure to clarify whether it has purchased sophisticated and potentially illegal phone surveillance technology that has been used to stifle dissent in other countries.
+WARSAW, Poland (AP) — The Polish government came under pressure on Wednesday to clarify whether it has purchased sophisticated and potentially illegal phone surveillance technology that has been used to stifle dissent in other countries.

 Opposition lawmakers asked Prime Minister Mateusz Morawiecki whether the special services bought Pegasus, the spyware produced by NSO Group, an Israeli company.

-Morawiecki appeared to sidestep the question.
-According to news agency PAP, he said "everything that needs to be, will be clarified in due time."
+Morawiecki replied that "everything that needs to be, will be clarified in due time" but didn't directly answer the question, the news agency PAP reported.

+A deputy prime minister, Jacek Sasin, said in an interview with the private broadcaster TVN late Tuesday that he didn't know if Poland bought the system but that "honest citizens" have nothing to worry about and accused the previous government of failing to catch criminals.

+"If someone doesn't have anything to hide, they don't have anything to fear," Sasin said.

-The parliamentary discussion on Wednesday follows an investigative report by private broadcaster TVN which indicated that the country's Anti-Corruption Bureau might have bought the system.
+The parliamentary discussion on Wednesday follows an investigative report by TVN that indicated the country's Anti-Corruption Bureau might have bought the system.

 Lawmakers expressed concerns that the technology could be used against independent journalists or opposition politicians.